nickhs/maelstrom-exercises/README.md

 # `maelstrom-exercises`

-Contains my (poor) attempts at working through [Jepsen's maelstrom exercises](https://github.com/jepsen-io/maelstrom) using Haskell and Control.Concurrent.Async
+Contains my (poor) attempts at working through [Jepsen's maelstrom exercises - a workbench for learning distributed systems by writing your own](https://github.com/jepsen-io/maelstrom).
+I'm using Haskell and Control.Concurrent.Async + software transactional memory to muddle my way through.

 Should not be used as example code for anything - very messy.